Public trees are those trees for which we are responsible, as opposed to privately-owned trees, or trees on private land. Public trees may be in:

 - verges adjacent to highways

-We can carry out work to public trees where there is a health and safety issue.
+We can carry out work to public trees where there is an identified health and safety issue.

 We're responsible for approximately 30,000 public trees across the city.

-Zoom in to see different areas and types of trees on the map, including tree preservation order (TPO) areas.
+Zoom in to see different areas and types of trees on the map, including conservation areas and tree preservation order (TPO) areas.
 Click on an area (or a tree) for more information.

 Reporting other tree issues